UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_2DFilter.rst

    .. method:: removeOffScreen()

-      Unregister the custom off screen the filter render to.
+      Unregister the custom off screen (framebuffer in 0.3.0) the filter render to.